vlad17/books/high-output-management/Part4Notes.md

   * Need to weight internal things differently than external.
 Better Engineering is important, as is shipping code.
 * As a manager, your performance rating can’t be higher than your org.
 ### Assessment
-Level, listen, leave yourself out pro’s, cons, and takeaways you need to project your thoughts into their head.
-They don’t need to agree with you, then need to agree to do what you say You have to get poor performer to own up to their performance They Ignore, Deny, Blame others, Assume Responsibility, Find Solution Commitment to action is acceptable.
-As before, don’t need to agree Give review hardcopy in advance, then you both win when you discuss it Interviewing - there are tons of guides on this.
+* Level, listen, leave yourself out
+* You need to project your thoughts into their head.
+They don’t need to agree with you, then need to agree to do what you say.
+* Poor Performers
+ * You have to get a poor performer to own up to their performance.
+ * They Ignore, Deny, Blame others, Assume Responsibility, Find Solution.
+You have to get to the last step.
+ * Commitment to action is acceptable.
+As before, they don’t need to agree, just say they will do what you say.
+* Give a review hardcopy in advance, then you both win when you discuss it, as you both can go through it at your own pace.
+### Interviewing
+* There are tons of guides on this.
 It seems hard to evaluate, because all you have is a piece of paper and their words.
-Try to find reliable actor to vouch for them. they just list random interview techniques. there are tons of these online.
+Try to find reliable actor to vouch for them.
+* The book just lists random interview techniques.
+There are tons of these online.
 If you want to interview someone, take time preparing, be direct, and get the answers you want.
+### Quitting
-When some1 wants to quit, you have to give them what they want then you have to say that they deserve it
+* When someone wants to quit, you have to give them what they want.
+* Then you have to say that they deserve it.
-Only if you value them.
-If you dont, then should still pretend, but let them go. oh no woopsiess.
+* You only need to do this if you value them.
+If you don't, then you should still pretend, but let them go.
+### Promotion and Compensation
-Money should compromise between performance and experience.
+* Money should compromise between performance and experience.
-Leveling up gives you more fat cash.
+* Leveling up gives you more fat cash.
-Meets/exceeds
+* Underperform/Meets/Exceeds are the evaluations you can give.
-promote at exceeds, maintain at meets.
-Some people stay at meets.
-These r nice people.
-Some people want exceeds.
-The goal is to get them to the level where they are meets forever, without having them start to underperform
+  * Promote an indvidual at exceeds, maintain their role at Meets.
+* Some people stay at Meets.
+These are nice people.
+* Some people want Exceeds and want to promote.
+The goal is to get them to the level where they are Meets forever, without having them start to Underperform.
-Peter principle
+* Peter principle
+* Recycle losers respectfully.
+This seems hard to do and is mentioned off-hand.
+### Training
-recycle losers respectfully.
-This seems hard to do and is mentioned offhand. you need to train constantly and offer courses to improve others.
-Training courses are hard to make and should be vetted and practiced on experienced members first to fix flaws.
+* Train constantly and offer courses to improve others.
+* Training courses are hard to make and should be vetted and practiced on experienced members first to fix flaws.